opportunities-header.png

 Please do not contact CWIT or the British Council about this opportunity.

-Very occasionally, a grant may be awarded to an individual who has designed their own professional development programme (through one or more modular courses), outside of a university setting and these are usually for between 3 to 6 months.
+Very occasionally, a grant may be awarded to an individual who has designed their own professional development programme (through one or more modular courses), outside of a university setting and these are usually for between three to six months.
 We encourage Artists and Makers who wish to explore new techniques for example in the field of ceramics, to apply in this way.

 CWIT grant includes: accommodation and living costs in the UK and a contribution of £700 towards the international travel costs.